jlaroche/Documentation-en/docs/Data-Documentation/semantic_engine.md

 1. TOC
 {:toc}

+All datasets have a schema, either implicit or explicit.
+The goal of the Semantic Engine is to take your knowledge of the data and document that explicitly using a schema.

 To easily write machine-readable schemas in the OCA schema language, the organization Agri-food Data Canada from the University of Guelph has developed a friendly user-interface for documenting data and using the schemas that have been generated.